ets-berkeley-edu/data-loch/README.md

 ## Note

-Canvas Data Processor also includes scripts that:
+Data Loch also includes scripts that:
 * download Canvas data dumps to your local filesystem
 * translate activities into xAPI and Caliper formats